Conformal field theory for annulus SLE: partition functions and martingale-observables: Main results

-for Dirichlet boundary condition.
-For the ER counterpart, certain renormalization procedure is required in the definition of $\Lambda$, see Subsection~\ref{one-leg subsec}.
-Insertion of the one-leg operator produces an operator that changes the values of Fock space fields.
+The insertion of the one-leg operator produces an operator that changes the values of Fock space fields.
 See \cite[Section~2.3]{MR3052311} for its probabilistic counterpart: insertion of Wick's exponential $e^{\odot \Phi(f)}$ of the GFF in application to a test function $f$ results in the change of the law of $\Phi(f)$ in terms of the Green potential.
 We now consider the following insertion procedure: